Not accepting new applications as of September 2021

 - Redemption hurdles: If you want the ability to redeem your rewards at any time and for any amount, you’ll have to look elsewhere.
 You’re restricted to specific redemption tiers and payout options.

 - No bonus for new cardholders: Many rewards credit cards attract new customers with a lucrative bonus, but the PayPal Extras Mastercard doesn’t provide that incentive.

 Earning Points & Rewards

 The PayPal Extras Mastercard offers 3 points per $1 spent on gas and restaurant purchases, 2 points per $1 spent via PayPal and eBay, and 1 point per $1 spent on everything else.
-The potential earnings on gas and restaurant expenses stand out, and rates compared well to other similar cards.
+The potential earnings on gas and restaurant expenses stand out, and rates compare well to similar cards.